ya-fivehundred/quant-portfolio/README.md

 2. Implementation of classical quantitative methods (backtesting, portfolio optimization, option pricing, risk modeling)
 3. Industrialization of solutions (data pipelines, cloud architecture, CI/CD, APIs, dashboards)

-The goal is not to upload dozens of exploratory notebooks, but to showcase three to five solid, well-documented projects that combine rigor and clarity.

 ## Portfolio Structure